beccasaurus/Mara/README.markdown

 Description
 -----------

 Mara aims to simplify the process of integration testing .NET web applications, such as ASP.NET, ASP.NET MVC, or WCF.
 Mara simulates how a real user would interact with a web application.
-It is agnostic about the driver running your tests and currently comes bundled with Selenium support built in.
+It is agnostic about the driver running your tests and currently comes bundled with Selenium and System.Net.WebClient support built in.
 It is also agnostic about servers that can automatically server your application and currently comes bundles with Cassini and XSP support built in.

 Mara is inspired by [Capybara][], a similar tool written in Ruby.